-Leslie A. Moriyama, age 41, has served as Chief Financial Officer of Dorchester Minerals Operating GP LLC and Dorchester Minerals, L.P. since May 2015.
+Leslie A. Moriyama, age 45, has served as Chief Financial Officer of Dorchester Minerals Operating GP LLC and Dorchester Minerals, L.P. since May 2015.
 She received a Bachelor of Commerce in Accounting and a Bachelor of Arts in Economics from the University of Calgary and is a Chartered Accountant.
-She previously served as a Director of Capital Markets and Accounting Advisory Services at PricewaterhouseCoopers LLC from 2014 to 2015 and as Manager-Financial Reporting and Director-Accounting of the Mid-Continent Business Unit of Ovintiv Inc., formerly known as Encana Oil & Gas (USA) Inc. from 2009 to 2014.
+She previously served as a Director of Capital Markets and Accounting Advisory Services at PricewaterhouseCoopers LLC from 2014 to 2015 and as Manager-Financial Reporting and Director-Accounting of the Mid-Continent Business Unit of Encana Oil & Gas (USA) Inc. from 2008 to 2014.